5 tips for working safely with electricityDennis Bignell

 The risks of working with electricity

-- The biggest risk of working with electricity is the possibility of electrocution.
+- The biggest risk of working with electricity in the greenhouse is the possibility of electrocution.
 When a part of a machine is under high voltage and you touch it, you will get a shock.
-This can happens mainly with machines that have not been properly maintained or are used incorrectly.
+This can happens mainly with horticultural machines that have not been properly maintained or are used incorrectly.

 - Fire is a second risk.
 Especially with machines that run day and night, overheating is a possibility.
 When an electrical installation becomes overheated, there is a chance that the machine will catch fire.